-The Butano Farms Habitat Enhancement Project (project) is within Butano Farms, part of the Cloverdale Ranch complex, owned by POST within San Mateo County, California just south of the town of Pescadero.
-The project spans 65-acres encompassing three ridges, riparian habitat and aquatic habitat.
+The project is located within Butano Farms, part of the Cloverdale Ranch complex, owned by POST within San Mateo County, California just south of the town of Pescadero.
+The project area spans 65-acres encompassing three ridges, riparian habitat, and aquatic habitat.
 The project site is adjacent to Butano Creek, and a previous project in 2017 for flood plain reconnection.
 See Figure 1 Project Location and Vicinity.